meditationstuff/protocol_1/auxiliary.md

 [<a href="#939auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

+# <span id="940auxiliary"></span><a id="redirect-attention" href="#redirect-attention">redirect attention:</a>

+Deliberately redirect your attention, (away) from something that is tugging on, or would like to hold onto attention, to something else.

+comment:

+You might momentarily or briefly sustain this redirection of attention or simply let go afterwards and see what happens.

+You might explore "reversibility," whether such redirection "does something" that can be "one-step undone."
+It's not necessarily a bad thing if not or if "it doesn't seem to work that way."

+[<a href="#940auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

 [<a href="#195h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]